openfaas/of-watchdog/README.md

 Pros:

-* Fastest option - high concurrency and throughput
+* Fastest option for high concurrency and throughput

+* Database connections can be persisted for the lifetime of the container

+* Files or models can be fetched and stored in `/tmp/` as a one-off initialization task and used for all requests after that

 * Does not require new/custom client libraries like afterburn but makes use of a long-running daemon such as Express.js for Node or Flask for Python